-The Bottom Line On How Often You Should Workout
+The Bottom Line On How Many Days A Week You Should Workout

 The ideal number of times you should exercise is individual and different for everyone.

-You should aim to find a workout routine that fits your schedule, and you can maintain over the long haul.
+You should aim to find a workout routine that fits your schedule, and you can maintain over the long run.

-A Simple Workout Template To Help You Achieve Your Goals
+A Simple Workout Template To Help You Achieve Your Fitness Goals

 We covered a lot of information in this post.
 That is why we created the WCT Strength Program for Busy Professionals.

 It is a simple 15-week workout routine that is designed with busy individuals in mind.
 It includes all of the principles of training frequency and strength training protocols all in one place.

 If you can train 3 to 4 times per week, then this template is for you.
 If you can only train 2 times per week, this template is still for you.